linguistica-uchicago/lxa5/README.rst

 Linguistica 5 works with Python 2.7, 3.4, 3.5, and 3.6.

-To use the graphical user interface, only Python 3 is supported at the moment.
+To use the graphical user interface, only Python 3 is supported.
 In addition, PyQt5 and SIP are required.
 PyQt5 is readily available from ``pip``: